John Bard (philanthropist)

-John Bard (June 2, 1819 – February 12, 1899) was a Christian philanthropist who, along with his wife, Margaret Taylor Johnston, founded Bard College in New York, which was then known as St. Stephen's College, in order to train Episcopal Church ministers.
+John Bard (June 2, 1819 – February 12, 1899) was an American philanthropist who, along with his wife, Margaret Taylor Johnston, founded Bard College in New York, which was then known as St. Stephen's College, in order to train Episcopal Church ministers.

 Early life

 Bard was born in Hyde Park, New York on June 2, 1819.
 He was the eleventh of fourteen children born to Catherine (née Cruger) Bard (1781–1868) and William Bard, an attorney who was a pioneer in life insurance in the United States.

 Bard was descended from a family of physicians and professors.
 His paternal grandfather was Samuel Bard, a prominent doctor who was a founder of Columbia University's medical school and physician to George Washington.
 Samuel Bard's father John Bard had invested in Hyde Park, then a 3,600 acre plantation.
 His paternal aunt, Eliza Bard married the Rev. John McVickar, a professor at Columbia University.
 The family had strong connections with the Episcopal Church and Columbia.
 His maternal grandparents were Ann (née De Nully) Cruger and Nicholas Cruger (brother of Henry Cruger), a St. Croix slave-trader.